Yearly mammograms are an important screening tool in the early detection of breast cancer.

 If you have Medicare Part B or Medicare Advantage, coverage for mammograms includes:

-• 100 percent of yearly screening mammogram costs
+- 100% of yearly screening mammogram costs

-• 80 percent of necessary diagnostic mammogram costs
+- 80% of necessary diagnostic mammogram costs

-Medicare beneficiaries pay nothing for yearly mammogram screenings.
 However, there may be some out-of-pocket costs for diagnostic mammograms.
-These costs generally include any premiums and deductibles owed, plus a coinsurance of 20 percent of the Medicare-approved costs for this test.
+These costs generally include any premiums and deductibles owed, plus a coinsurance of 20% of the Medicare-approved costs for this test.

 Having to pay out-of-pocket medical costs can greatly affect the likelihood someone will seek medical care.

-If you’re in need of a mammogram but haven’t been approved for Medicare yet, you may be eligible for free or low-cost breast cancer screenings while you wait.
+If you’re in need of a mammogram but haven’t been approved for Medicare yet, you may be eligible for

 If you’re due for a mammogram, there are three main types of mammography to choose from:

-• Conventional mammogram.
-A conventional mammogram takes 2-D black and white film images of the breast.
+- Conventional mammogram: A conventional mammogram takes 2D black-and-white film images of the breast.
 During this test, the doctor can view the images as they are produced to look for any lumps, deposits, or other areas of concern.

-• Digital mammogram.
-Like a conventional mammogram, a digital mammogram takes 2-D black and white images of the breast.
+- Digital mammogram: Like a conventional mammogram, a digital mammogram takes 2D black-and-white images of the breast.
 However, digital mammogram images are entered directly into a computer, allowing the doctor to zoom, enhance, and otherwise inspect the images with more accuracy.

-• 3-D mammogram.
-A 3-D mammogram takes multiple pictures during the test to produce a comprehensive 3-D view of the breast tissue.
-This type of mammogram, also known as 3-D tomosynthesis mammography, has been shown to improve the diagnosis of cancer in dense breast tissues.
+- 3D mammogram: A 3D mammogram takes multiple pictures during the test to produce a comprehensive 3D view of the breast tissue.
+This type of mammogram, also known as

 A mammogram, otherwise known as a mammography, is a type of X-ray that’s used to detect or diagnose breast cancer.
-Mammograms are generally scheduled yearly for women ages 50 and older to help with the early detection of this disease.
+Mammograms are generally scheduled yearly for women ages 50 and older to help with early detection of this disease.

 During a mammogram, you’ll be asked to undress from the waist up to allow the machine full access to the breasts.
 Each breast will be placed between two specialized camera plates on the mammography machine and compressed for imaging.

 While the compression lasts no longer than a few seconds each time, you may notice some pressure, discomfort, or pain.
-Mammograms generally take no longer than 20 minutes to perform.
+Mammograms generally take no longer than

 If you have other costs associated with your plan, such as a deductible, you may have to pay this amount out-of-pocket before Medicare will cover your diagnostic mammogram testing.